dgaydukov/cert-aws/sa/files/sa.md

 * when you create nlb from console you can specify only default certificate
 * after you can go to `listeners=>View/edit certificates=>add certificate` to add other certificates
-* if hostname match single cert - use this cert, otherwise - use best cert client can support
+* if hostname match single cert - use this cert, otherwise - use best cert client can support SNI (Server Name Indication) - host multiple tls application, each with it's own (or multiple) ssl certificate behind single ELB, which would choose optimal certificate for each client.

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).